Secbrain/VulHunter/README.md

 ## VulHunter

 The folder "VulHunter" includes part of the source code of VulHunter and its installation and usage tutorials.
-Also, it provides the pre-trained models on Benign:Malicious=2:1 contracts in Dataset_1 and Dataset_2.
-We promise to disclose all the source code when the paper is accepted.
+Also, it provides the pre-trained models on Benign:Malicious=2:1 contracts in Dataset_1.

 ## VulnerabilityMapping